 Getting started using the cash envelope system is pretty simple.
 To begin, look at your budget.
 You should seriously consider using cash for the following items:

 - Dining Out

 - Doctor Visits

 - Random Spending (which is your spend as you want – only if you can afford it)

 - Doctor/Dentist Visits

 You will notice that I didn’t include gasoline in my list.
 The reason I didn’t is that most people won’t overspend at the pump.
 Most of us just fill up our tanks and go about our merry way.
 You also don’t drive around and burn fuel or decide to fuel up because your neighbor did.
 This is a budgeted item, but not one where you might spend above your budget.
 Not only that, it is usually much more convenient to pay at the pump.

 When it comes to an envelope system, you can purchase an envelope system as sold by Dave Ramsey or you can just use the envelopes in your desk drawer.
-I’ve even got a free printable template you can use as well.
-Just fill out this form and you’ll have gain instant access to our forms library, where you can download and print your form.
+I’ve even got a template you can use as well (this template was free for a limited time, but now is available HERE for $2.99).

 HOW MUCH CASH DO I NEED?

 One you have your categories, you have to determine how much cash you need for each category.
 You will figure the amount based upon your pay period.